lee-dohm/hero-database/README.md

 **Note:** If you like what you see here and want to help in a monetary fashion, go to the [HERO Games store][hero-games] and buy something!
 (The [Basic Rulebook][basic-rulebook] is only 15USD in PDF format.)
 I want to see HERO Games last a long, long time :grinning:

+## Ruleset

+This application is designed to work with the [HERO System 6th Edition rules][sixth-edition].

 ## Copyright

 The contents of this repository are copyright &copy; 2016 by [Lee Dohm](http://www.lee-dohm.com).
 See [LICENSE][license] for details.